 To start, let’s talk about the animes that are most frequently referenced by rappers.
 When a body of work becomes popular among rappers, it can seamlessly blend in with hip-hop culture through consistent name drops and allusions.
 Popular animes among American rappers include the classic shows Naruto, Death Note, Dragon Ball Z, Attack on Titan, and Inuyasha, as well as the classic 1988 movie Akira.

-With Naruto, the appeal lies in the main characters’ special qualities such as the Sharingan eye, Naruto being an outcast, and many parallels to gang culture such as the existence of clans and hand gestures called hand seals which summon mystical abilities in the show and resemble gang signs in real life.
+With Naruto, the appeal lies in the main characters’ special qualities and parallels to gang culture.
+Abilities such as the Sharingan eye, fighting styles, and hand gestures called hand seals are unique to the different clans in the show.
+Along with parallels to the enviable parts of gang culture, the narrative of Naruto as an outcast and the action sequences are enthralling.
 Punchlines based on these Naruto characteristics have been made by a bunch of rappers including Lil Uzi Vert, Robb Bank$, Ski Mask the Slump God, and Duckwrth.

 The appeal of Death Note is simpler: the show’s premise is that its main character, Light Yagami, has a notebook that allows him to supernaturally kill someone once he writes their name in it.
 The late Lil Peep, Denzel Curry, and Open Mike Eagle are examples of rappers who have made Death Note references in their bars.